-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 The teenager, however, led police to evidence that proved to be vital.

-After stopping off at Skantha's home to clean up, they went to Balclutha to Ms Clinton's house.
+After stopping off at Skantha's home to clean up, they went to Balclutha to Clinton's house.

 In the garage there, the teenager told police, they would find a pair of grey suede Giancarlo Morreti shoes featuring an obvious blood stain.